Udinanon/Operational_Research_2/notes.md

  - read on C profilers
  - investigate make vs CMake and other methods to compile more complex software
  -

+# Misc
+odd behavior when printing floats: if called with "%d" the result is wrong, but no error is raised.
+Maybe a compiler flag?

 # CLI
 either get_opt from the C standard or argp from GNU